OfficeDev/O365-EDU-Tools/SDSProfileManagementDocs/resources/synchronizationStatus.md

 Represents the synchronization status of a [synchronization profile](synchronizationProfile.md).

-> **Note:** Update to the synchronizationStatus might be delayed due to the asynchronous nature of background sync processing.
+> **Note:** Updates to the synchronizationStatus might be delayed due to the asynchronous nature of background sync processing.

 ### Methods